-What are performance tires?
-Performance tires feature unique treadwear, speed rating, traction parameter, and handling.
+Performance tires feature unique treadwear, speed rating, traction parameters, and handling.
 These features will enhance the precision, effectiveness, and responsiveness of the vehicle.

 The popularity of performance tires has been rising consecutively for eight years and showing no signs of waning.
 This means more and more people acknowledge the advantages of these tires.